adhi2k/Multivariate-Linear-Regression/README.md

 ## Program:
 ```
 #program to find Multivariate Linear Regression
-#Developed by: your name : VasanthKumar V
+#Developed by: your name : Shaik Eesub
-#RegisterNumber: 2305002027
+#RegisterNumber: 2305002021

 import pandas as pd
 from sklearn import linear_model